pcda17/pcda17.github.io/week-03.md

 ```
 Note that we call use `writerow` function first to write the header row, then `writerows` to write the actual data.

-Find the new file on your sharedfolder and open it in Excel or Calc.
+Find the new file in `sharedfolder` and open it in Excel or LibreOffice.
 Take a few moments to explore the collection.

 ![](week/3/Image-6.png)

 #### The Dictionary Data Type